Where to invest $100,000 right now

 Investment ideas for $100K

-Consider a situation where an investor has a sizable amount of money already invested and is looking to move $100,000 around.
+Consider a situation where an investor has a sizable amount of money, like 1 million dollars, already invested and is looking to move $100,000 around.
 They might be inclined to add that $100,000 to that existing investment, but this could concentrate risk.
 They might decide instead to spread it around to potentially mitigate that risk.

 Remember: diversification is a key consideration.